 Probiotics – the beneficial bacteria in our intestinal tract – can help relieve gastrointestinal problems like constipation, diarrhea, bloating and gas.
 Consumers are increasingly interested in more natural approaches to solve digestive problems.

-Non-profit websites such as US Probiotics were designed to educate consumers and medical professionals about the health benefits of probiotics and the latest research and development.
+Non-profit websites such as US Probiotics were designed to educate consumers and medical professionals about the health benefits of probiotics for women and men and the latest research and development.
 Recently, The International Scientific Association for Probiotics and Prebiotics (ISAPP) unveiled new guidelines to help consumers make informed decisions about prebiotic and probiotic products.

 If you’re looking to incorporate these beneficial organisms into your diet, here’s some information to help you better understand the role, benefits and what to look for when selecting a probiotic.